LetsUnlockiPhone/SMC-Toolkit/README.md

 # SMC-Toolkit
 Toolkit written in Python for working with Apple SMC Payloads.
 Generates complete firmware files from payload components.
-Intended for 2013+ systems that utilize the 4 part smc updates (flasher_base, flasher_update, epm, Mac-Board-ID).
+Intended for 2013+ systems that use smc updates divided into four files (flasher_base, flasher_update, epm, Mac-Board-ID).

 __Usage:__
 ```